react-native-datetimepicker/datetimepicker/README.md

 DateTimePickerAndroid.dismiss(mode: AndroidNativeProps['mode'])
 ```

 Reason we recommend the imperative API is: on Android, the date/time picker opens in a dialog, similar to `ReactNative.alert()` from core react native.
-The imperative api models this better than the declarative component api.
-While the component approach is functional, based on the issue tracker history, it appears to be prone to introducing bugs.
+The imperative api models this behavior better than the declarative component api.
+While the component approach is perfectly functional, based on the issue tracker history, it appears to be more prone to introducing bugs.

 ## Component props / params of the Android imperative api